runtastic/Matrioska/README.md

 ### Meta

 Every `Component` may handle additional metadata.
-The `Component`’s meta is optional and the `Component` is responsible to handle it correctly.
+The `Component`’s meta is optional and the `Component` is responsible for handling it correctly.
 Metadata can be anything from configuration or additional information, for example a view controller title.

 #### ComponentMeta

-Every meta have to conform to `ComponentMeta`, a simple protocol that provides a keyed (String) subscript.
+Every meta has to conform to `ComponentMeta`, a simple protocol that provides a keyed (String) subscript.
 `ComponentMeta` provides a default implementation of a subscript that uses reflection (`Swift.Mirror`) to mirror the object and use its properties names and values.
 Objects that conform to this protocol can eventually override this behavior.
-`ZipMeta` for example is a simple meta wrapper that aggregates multiple metas together, see its documentation and implementation for more info.
+`ZipMeta`, for example, is a simple meta wrapper that aggregates multiple metas together; see its documentation and implementation for more info.
 `Dictionary` also conforms to `ComponentMeta`, this is a convenient way to provide meta but is especially useful to materialize a `ComponentMeta` coming from a json/dictionary.

 #### MaterializableComponentMeta